 Seeking value primarily in developed markets worldwide

-The Fund invests primarily in common stocks of companies in developed countries located outside the United States and of companies in the United States.
+The Fund invests primarily in common and preferred stocks of United States and non-United States companies, including companies in emerging markets.
 Normally, the Fund invests the majority of its total assets in companies that pay dividends or otherwise seek to return capital to shareholders, such as by repurchasing their shares.

 Please see the Prospectus and Supplement for more information.
 Please contact [email protected] for a Fund Application.